Oriental magpie

-The Oriental magpie (Pica serica) is a species of magpie found from south-eastern Russia to eastern China, Korea, Taiwan, Japan and northern Indochina and Myanmar.
-Other names for the Oriental magpie include Korean magpie and Asian magpie.
+The Oriental magpie (Pica serica) is a species of magpie found from southeastern Russia to eastern China, Korea, Taiwan, and northern Indochina and Myanmar.
+It is also naturalised in Japan.
+Other names include Korean magpie, Chinese magpie and Asian magpie.
+The scientific name serica means "silky [texture]" or "Chinese"; this is the original spelling, though sometimes erroneously "corrected" to sericea.